Terms and Punctuation

 System Offices: Term used to describe the offices that report to the President of the University of Illinois System.
 These offices provide services for the three universities and the System overall.
 This term should replace the use of “University Administration” and “UA.”
 Use University of Illinois System Offices on first reference.
 Acceptable second references include U of I System Offices, System Offices, U of I System offices, and System offices.

-theatre: The University of Illinois at Chicago uses the non-standard spelling for the word theatre.
+theatre: University of Illinois Chicago uses the non-standard spelling for the word theatre.
 Note that this is a departure from the Associated Press Stylebook.